 Choosing a new air conditioner is a major decision.
 Although you might be in a rush to get rid of Freon, you should take your time picking an AC.
 More importantly, you should do your research and choose a company with a great reputation.

 Choosing the wrong air conditioner could be a disaster.
-If you pick one that is too large for your home, it will cost you extra in energy bills.
+If you pick one that is too large for your home, it will cost you extra energy bills.
 Meanwhile, an HVAC that’s too small leaves you in even more trouble.
-Your home will never be comfortable and your AC will work harder than it needs to.
+Your home will never be comfortable, and your AC will work harder than it needs to.

 Here at Comfort All-Stars, we don’t want you to have to incur the high cost of a Freon recharge.
 When you’re ready to make the switch to a different refrigerant, you can count on us.